 In most cases, you can manage them with diet and medications.

-If your child has a urea cycle disorder, his liver can’t make one of the enzymes the cycle needs.
-When his body can’t remove nitrogen, ammonia forms and collects in his blood.
-It’s toxic and can cause brain damage or put him in a coma.
+If your child has a urea cycle disorder, their liver can’t make one of the enzymes the cycle needs.
+When their body can’t remove nitrogen, ammonia forms and collects in their blood.
+It’s toxic and can cause brain damage or put them in a coma.
 It can even be fatal if you don’t treat it quickly.